-The last stop takes you to the North of the main Island, Oia, for a brief stop.
+The last stop takes you to the North of the main Island, the famous Oia village, for a brief stop.

 There is the option of extending the tour in Oia to admire the panoramic views and a spectacular sunset.

-Here is the map.
-I included the stops and rough itinerary.
+Here I created a map with the stops and rough itinerary.

 2. Sunset Dinner and Volcano Tour